Voltstro-Studios/UnityWebBrowser/README.md

 1. Open up project settings, and set 'Api Compatibility Level' to .NET 4.x under Player.
 2. Open up the package manager via Windows -> Package Manager
 3. Add `https://github.com/VoltUnityPackages/UnitySystemBuffers.git` as a git package.
+4. Add `https://github.com/VoltUnityPackages/UnitySystemThreadingTasksExtensions.git` as a git package.
-4. Add `https://github.com/VoltUnityPackages/MessagePack.git` as a git package.
+5. Add `https://github.com/VoltUnityPackages/MessagePack.git` as a git package.

 Now we can install the main package.
 We host a ready to go package on GitLab.